A Therapist's Guide To Surviving Thanksgiving Family Drama

 One of the best ways to steer a conversation is to change topics, so come prepared: Have a handful of neutral conversation starters in your back pocket to pull out when tensions start creeping up at the table.

 Bring up New Years' Eve plans — are your relatives staying in or going out?
-Your favorite old holiday movies.
-Whether your old English teacher is still working at the high school.
-Whether it's really necessary to separate colors when you wash clothes.
-What your favorite Thanksgiving dish is.
-How to really clean your white sneakers.
+Your favourite old festive movies.
+Whether your old English teacher is still working at the school.
+Whether it's really necessary to separate colours when you wash clothes.
+What your favourite festive dish is.
+How to really clean your white trainers.
 Then when your Aunt Mary asks when you're finally getting married, you can simply say, "Oh you're so funny.
 Have you been watching anything good on Netflix lately?"
 A no-fail solution: "Ask them about themselves," Kristen Harrington, a marriage and family therapist located in Kingston, NY says.
 "Then they may forget to be nasty."

 Advertisement